Mark Verber - January 1995 [Some Updates Feb 2006, and Sept 2017]

 How much difference do cables make?
 Is there any significant sonic difference between a $1.50/meter 12 gauge speaker cable from Radio Shack or a decent Hardware Store and a $2000/meter high end audiophile cable?
 My guess is there will not be significant differences.
 I did one blind A-B test and didn't notice a difference... it's a low priority to do any more.
 I believe I could hear slight differences between some 24 gauge wire and my 12 gauge cable, but it wasn't a blind test.
 I seem to recall reading something that 18 gauge and up might have an impact to sound.
 John Dunlavy sent a nice mail note about what he regards as Cable Nonsense when looking at cables from an engineer's perspective.
 Likewise, Roger Russell, who was the Director of Acoustic Research at McIntosh Laboratory also notes in his History of Speaker Wire that the main issue in cable is the resistances, which basically means that heavier gauge is better, which means that the $1000 12 gauge audiophile interconnects has no advantage over 12 gauge wire from a hardware store.
 For a bit more explination, see the Cables & Sound Quality column.

 My experience with audio sales people has been mixed.
-Years ago I found all the folks at Bay Area Audio, in Cupertino, CA and at Progressive Audio in Columbus, OH extremely helpful and knowledgeable.
+Years ago I found all the folks at Bay Area Audio, in Cupertino, CA and at Progressive Audio in Columbus, OH extremely helpful and knowledgeable, but neither are in business anymore.
 They seemed to know the equipment and understand that most of their clients are looking to put together a reasonably priced systems.
-Both of these stores carry reasonable, low cost gear like NAD as well as high end audiophile equipment.
-I was not pleased with the service at most other audio stores.
+I have not been pleased with the service at most other audio stores.
 Sure, there can be people who are really great, but often it seems audio sales folks often don't adjust to their customers needs.
 There is a tendency to push products that are beyond the customers price range, and to ignore customers who don't seem interested in the more expensive equipment.
 I have often found sales folks a little too much into audiophile hype.

 SF Bay Area audio dealers, many of which were mentioned in sfbay audio store list on audioasylum.com.